ml4health/ml4health.github.io/2019_content/pages/call_for_papers.md

 Researchers interested in contributing should upload anonymized papers in PDF format by Fri, Sept 13, 2019, 11:59 PM in the timezone of your choice.
 At the time of submission, authors will indicate whether they would like the submission to

-**1.)** considered for inclusion in the official proceedings (up to 8 pages excluding references) or
+**1.)** considered for inclusion in the official proceedings (up to 8 pages excluding references and appendices) or

 **2.)** considered as a non-archival extended abstract for presentation at the workshop only (up to 4 pages excluding references and appendices).

 Additional pages containing bibliographic references or appendices can be included without penalty.
 Reviewers will not be required to examine material in appendices.

 Submission Link: <a href="https://cmt3.research.microsoft.com/ML4H2019/"> Submit Here </a>